-Ms. Blake, age 67, has been president of the accounting firm of Kristianne Gates Blake, P.S., since 1987.
+Ms. Blake, age 68, was president of the accounting firm of Kristianne Gates Blake, P.S. for 34 years.
+She continues to provide tax and financial planning services for select clients.
 Ms. Blake has an extensive background in public accounting.
 She was a Certified Public Accountant for 30 years and she worked for 12 years for an international accounting firm.
 She has served for 24 years on various boards of public companies and registered investment companies including service as a board chair, audit committee chair and governance committee member.

 Ms. Blake is currently serving as audit committee chair for the Russell Investment Company and the Russell Investment Funds.
 She previously served on the boards of the Principal Funds, Inc., the Principal Variable Contracts Funds, Inc., and Laird Norton Wealth Management.
 Ms. Blake served for 12 years as a Regent at the University of Washington.
 She has extensive involvement in the Spokane community, having served on many nonprofit and economic development boards.
 Ms. Blake serves as the Lead Director of the Board.